 A model partly along the lines Gregory describes, meanwhile, has emerged through the New Zealand-based cooperative network Enspiral, which is home, among other enterprises, to Loomio.
 In 2014 members of the network formed Enspiral Dev Academy, a coding school that equips students with marketable skills while also introducing them to the opportunities for co-ownership in Enspiral itself.
 The academy offers scholarships and priority for applicants from underrepresented populations (as some more conventional tech schools do as well).
 Likewise outside the sphere of public education, the educational arms of cooperatives like Mondragon Corporation and Co-operatives UK offer distance-learning programs that could prefigure platform co-op models for massive open online courses (MOOCs) and the like.

 Whether in public or private forms, education will be an essential component of a platform co-op sector.
 Some of the most important education likely takes place through the platforms themselves, in the ways by which a platform presents itself to members as a medium of co-ownership and elicits from them responsible decision-making and stewardship.
-Thus user experience might serve to display, rather than to disguise, the ownership design beneath.

 Governance: Kumbaya won’t do

-In co-ops and investor-owned companies alike, shared ownership can turn into a caricature.
+In co-ops and investor-owned companies alike, shared governance can turn into a caricature.
 Those with limited experience in the cooperative sector might assume that just because an enterprise is, say, legally owned by its workers, cumbersome consensus-based processes must be the norm.
 And in companies where the workers are not owners, managers might try similarly cumbersome performances to instill a fictional ‘sense of ownership’ intended to encourage more productive behaviors.
 Platform cooperativism has challenged both versions of superficial communalism by seeking to align appropriate ownership and governance structures rather than hiding one behind the other.

 There are lessons to be drawn from the distributed governance models of foregoing tech culture.
 Open-source software communities have developed sophisticated governance practices, ranging from the formality of the Debian Constitution, which manages a popular version of Linux, to the free-for-all of an IRC channel.
 These hackers’ commitment to transparency, also, can offer correctives to a cooperative movement that has too often been opaque, even to its members.
 Holacracy and sociocracy are governance structures that conventional companies have used to distribute authority and empower employees; they’re even better suited to cooperative models in which that empowerment extends to ownership of the company itself.